 Originally from Duluth, Minnesota, Friedman earned his BA in music at Duke, where he studied conducting with Rodney Wynkoop.
 In the fall of 1997, he studied at the University of Natal, Durban in South Africa, where he learned choral music from Joseph Shabalala, leader of Ladysmith Black Mombazo, renowned for their work on Paul Simon’s album Graceland.
 In 2001 Friedman graduated with a Master in Musicology from the University of North Carolina, Chapel Hill, where he wrote his thesis on South African choral competitions.
 While at UNC he also conducted the Collegium Musicum and the Harambe Choir.
 In the spring of 2005, Friedman earned his Doctorate of Musical Arts from Boston University, where he studied conducting with Ann Howard Jones and David Hoose.
 During his time at BU he conducted the BU Women’s Chorus and the BU Repertory Chorus, and wrote his dissertation on Russian Jewish Choral Music from St. Petersburg circa 1905-1925.

-In his spare time Friedman enjoys spending time with his newborn son Daniel and taking long walks with Katie, his wife and Amy, the dog.
+In his spare time Friedman enjoys spending time with his 2-year-old son Daniel and taking long walks with Katie, his wife, and Loki, the dog.